 I ended up wearing glasses.
 For about two years, I was aware of poor vision.
 I avoided driving (this was much easier for me than for most people since I live in a city with public transportation) and compensated in a variety of ways.
 I enlarged the font size on documents on my computer screen or captions while watching a movie on the television.
 I put colorful bands around my yoga mat so I could pick it out on the shelves at the yoga studio.
 To avoid the stress of looking for things that were often right under my nose, I learned to be more diligent about putting objects in designated spots.

 Thankfully, my vision has now finally shifted into a better zone, and my latest pair of glasses work fine.

 In 2009, the U.S. Food and Drug Administration (FDA), the National Eye Institute, and the Department of Defense launched a series of studies to see the outcome of Lasik surgeries.
 The two initial studies found that up to 45 percent of participants, who had no visual symptoms before surgery, reported at least one visual symptom at three months after surgery.
 But less than 1 percent of patients had experienced “a lot of” difficulty or inability to do their usual activities without corrective lenses because of these symptoms.

-These are the risks you should consider:
+These are the risks of Lasik you should consider: